AntCas/antcas.github.io/src/pages/blog/2018-11-20-sharing-the-journey.md

 Okay, one way you can hedge against this outcome is by making this process documentation not about just this project, but more your life process in general.
 Zooming out a bit, increasing the scope, makes the whole thing stronger.
 You're never not going to be re-evaluating your life, making plans, working on *something.*

-Should I publish my backlog too?
+Should I publish my backlog?